Airdate: 01/14/1987

 Directed By: Michael Landon

-This episode is one of the most popular one—the definitive “bum assignment” of the entire series.
+This episode is quite important: it’s one of the most popular shows—the definitive “bum assignment” of the entire series.
 Unlike earlier episodes that touched on similar themes (such as The Banker and the Bum), this story adopts a more serious and reflective tone.

 Warning: the word “Bum” is extensively used in the episode.
-And putting it any other way just wouldn’t be accurate.
+And that’s how it’s reported here: putting it any other way wouldn’t be accurate.

 Complete show available here.